 The pool opens up opportunities for clients to do things they might not be able to do on land.
-“I see so many success stories- for example, a lower back patient who can hardly move on dry land, gets into the pool and starts doing squats and step lunges…the movement that the buoyancy and comfort provide in the aquatic environment- it’s just great,” explains Fedoruk.
-“Even the simple act of using a noodle in the pool helps clients – they are taking the weight off their body, moving their knees up and down, expanding their range of motion,” shares Grant.
+“I see so many success stories.
+For example, a lower back patient who can hardly move on dry land, gets into the pool and starts doing squats and step lunges.
+The movement that the buoyancy and comfort provide in the aquatic environment, it’s just great,” explained Fedoruk.
+“Even the simple act of using a noodle in the pool helps clients – they are taking the weight off their body, moving their knees up and down, expanding their range of motion,” said Grant.
 “We offer a wide range of aquatic therapy treatments, from helping pediatrics clients who love the stimulation of the pool to using the pool current for internal and external shoulder rotation for post-surgical patients,” Grant added.“I tell my clients that their only limit is their imagination.”